rbika/dotfiles-macos/README.md

 brew bundle --file=./src/homebrew/Brewfile
 ```

-See the `Brewbundle` file for the list of apps.
+See the `src/homebrew/Brewfile` for the list of apps.

 Custom app icons can be found inside `/src/app-icons`.